Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Comparative study of HOS and HOSR distributions: A numerical investigation

 \subsection{Effect of the number of realizations}

-In this subsection, our motivation is to study the effect of the number of realizations ($n$) on the obtained value of $\beta'$ for both spacings and spacing ratios of the COE and GOE, for a given $N$.
-Here, we consider the representative cases of $k=5,10,15$, and $20$, considering the length of the paper.
-We tabulate the values of $\beta'$ in Tables~\ref{Table: COE_m2_NumberEffectTable}-\ref{Table: GOE_NumberEffectTable} while varying $n$ from $500$ to $3500$ for each $k$ in the case of both the COE and GOE.
+In this subsection, our motivation is to study the effect of the number of realizations ($n$) on the obtained values of $\beta'$ for both spacing and spacing ratio distributions of the COE and GOE, for a given $N$.
+Here, we consider the representative cases of $k=5,10,15$, and $20$.
+We have studied this by varying $n$ from $500$ to $3500$ for each $k$ in $m=1$ and $m=2$ cases of both COE and GOE and have shown the results in Figs. \ref{fig: NumberEffect_COE_GOE_m2} and \ref{fig: NumberEffect_COE_GOE}.
 Here, $N=5000$ for each $n$ and $k$.
-These results are shown in Figs. \ref{fig: NumberEffect_COE_GOE_m2} and \ref{fig: NumberEffect_COE_GOE}.
 By analyzing these results, we can conclude that in all the cases, after a particular value of $n$ for a given $N$, the $\beta'$ saturates.
+(To obtain the values of $\beta'$ conveniently, one can refer to the tables of effect of the number of realizations section in the supplementary material \cite{supplementry2025}.)

-Comparing Figs.~\ref{fig: DimAnalysis_COE_GOE_m2}, \ref{fig: DimAnalysis_COE_GOE}, \ref{fig: NumberEffect_COE_GOE_m2}, and \ref{fig: NumberEffect_COE_GOE}, for larger $k$ of the spacing ratios of GOE, we find that even if the number of eigenvalues is nearly the same in the case of both studying dimensional analysis and the effect of the number of realizations, the results are close but not exactly the same in both cases.
+Comparing Figs.~\ref{fig: DimAnalysis_COE_GOE_m2}, \ref{fig: DimAnalysis_COE_GOE}, \ref{fig: NumberEffect_COE_GOE_m2}, and \ref{fig: NumberEffect_COE_GOE}, for larger values of $k$, in the case of the spacing ratio distributions of GOE, we find that even if the number of eigenvalues are nearly the same in the case of both studying dimensional analysis and the effect of the number of realizations, the results are close but not exactly the same in both cases.
 For example, consider the case of GOE ($m=1$) and $k=20$.
 For this, let's take two cases: one in which $N=55000$, $n=300$ (Fig.~\ref{fig: DimAnalysis_COE_GOE}), and the other in which $N=5000$, $n=3500$ (Fig.~\ref{fig: NumberEffect_COE_GOE}).
 Even though in the later case, eigenvalues are more, the $\beta'=209$ of the first case is closer to the predicted value $229$, as per Eq.~(\ref{Eq:ScalingRelation1}), than the later case where $\beta'=196$.
 Thus, large $N$ and small $n$ is the preferable case over large $n$ and small $N$ for a particular number of eigenvalues.
 In our work, we have considered both $n$ and $N$ sufficiently large.